“In breeding season I once had a dream in which I looked up and saw that the male goats mating with the flock were streaked, speckled or spotted.”

 God is Good to All

 First, you must believe that God is good to all and that includes you.
-You must understand that what God’s planned for you was prepared specifically with you in mind.
-You must understand that your dream plays a part in His bigger picture of world redemption.
+You should understand that what God’s planned for you was prepared specifically with you in mind.
+It’s vital that you believe your dream plays a part in His bigger picture of world redemption.

 God once spoke to His people when they were under correction for not following Him.
 He said; “For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.
 Then you will call on me and come and pray to me, and I will listen to you.
 You will seek me and find me when you seek me with all your heart.”
 (Jeremiah 29:11-13)